• Hype

 Share on WhatsappShare on TelegramThreads

-A man in the UK is taking his estranged wife after she allegedly stole 2,323 Bitcoins from his cold wallet.
+A man in the UK is taking his estranged wife to court after she allegedly stole 2,323 Bitcoins from his cold wallet.
 According to British High Court filings, Ping Fai Yuen accuses his wife, Fun Yung Li, of secretly recording him keying in his recovery phrase for his hardware wallet via covert and strategically placed CCTVs inside their own home.

 Hardware wallets, for the uninitiated, are basically offline storage devices used by owners to store their cryptocurrency outside of their PC.
 This is generally considered good practice, as leaving those valuable digital coins on your PC leaves them vulnerable to them being stolen by hackers or other threat actors.
 Also, 2,323 Bitcoins amount to about US$172 million or around RM677.6 million, with the current average price of one Bitcoin hovering at RM278,500.